 Method #2 Enable Flash Option in Settings

-Due to some reasons, it is possible that the flash option in the Chrome browser has been disabled.
+Due to some reasons, the flash option in the Chrome browser may have been disabled.
 Steps for re-enabling the Flash Option are given below:

 - Click on 3 vertical dots in the chrome window’s top right corner, and go to advanced settings.

-go to content settings - Under the content settings, click Flash and ensure that you have selected Ask First option.
+- Under the content settings, click Flash and ensure you have selected the Ask First option.

-click on ask first option - If you see there is any website blocked from using it, unblock all those websites and apply.
+- If you see any website blocked from using it, unblock all those websites and apply.

 Check This Also: Fix ERR_NAME_RESOLUTION_FAILED Error